APPOINTMENT, RESIGNATION OR REMOVAL OF DIRECTORS

 - Certified identity copy of applicant

-- Resolution pertaining to the changes (Important – all directors are required to sign the resolution) Refer to Practice note 1 of 2019
+- Resolution pertaining to the changes (Important – Majority of directors are required to sign the Resolution)

 - Certified ID copies of affected directors

 - Mandate by the company for the third party to submit on behalf of the company for both manual and eservices

 - Signed Letter of consent to accept the appointment as a director in that company, when a director is being appointed.

 - A signed letter of resignation by the director in a case of resignation.

 - In an event that a company has a sole director and the board decides to effect the resignation simultaneous with the appointment of a new director, the resolution must be co-signed by both directors.
 Refer to practice note 2 of 2021

 NB: Lodgement of a passport copy is only accepted as proof of identity for non-residents of South Africa.
 For South African residents a green bar-coded/ smart ID copy must be lodged.

 Click here for step by step guide for Appointment, resignation or removal of directors